nz0001na/handson-ml/GANs/Readme.md

 Conditional Generative Adversarial Nets(Mirza and Osindero, 2014) [[paper]](https://arxiv.org/abs/1411.1784)

 ## InfoGAN
-to generate disentangled outputs, based on the paper:

-InfoGAN: Interpretable Representation Learning by Information Maximizing Generative Adversarial Nets by Chen et. al. [[paper]](https://arxiv.org/abs/1606.03657)
+to generate disentangled outputs, based on the paper: InfoGAN: Interpretable Representation Learning by Information Maximizing Generative Adversarial Nets by Chen et. al. [[paper]](https://arxiv.org/abs/1606.03657)

  While there are many approaches to disentanglement, this is one of the more widely used and better known.

+InfoGAN can be understood like this: you want to separate your model into two parts: 𝑧, corresponding to truly random noise, and 𝑐 corresponding to the "latent code."
+The latent code 𝑐 which can be thought of as a "hidden" condition in a conditional generator, and you'd like it to have an interpretable meaning.

+Now, you'll likely immediately wonder, how do they get 𝑐 , which is just some random set of numbers, to be more interpretable than any dimension in a typical GAN?
+The answer is "mutual information": essentially, you would like each dimension of the latent code to be as obvious a function as possible of the generated images.
+Read on for a more thorough theoretical and practical treatment.

 # Some references
 Deconvolution and Checkerboard Artifacts (Odena et al., 2016) :  http://doi.org/10.23915/distill.00003